-Olympia Gathering System.
-In April 2010, CEFS entered into additional long-term agreements with Encana and Shell to provide gathering and treating services for their natural gas production from certain Haynesville Shale and Bossier Shale formations in Texas and Louisiana.
+In April 2010, CEFS entered into additional long-term agreements with an indirect wholly-owned subsidiary of Encana and an indirect wholly-owned subsidiary of Shell to provide gathering and treating services for their natural gas production from certain Haynesville Shale and Bossier Shale formations in Texas and Louisiana.
 Pursuant to these agreements, CEFS acquired jointly-owned gathering facilities (the Olympia Gathering System) from Encana and Shell in northwest Louisiana.

-Under the terms of the agreements, CEFS is expanding the Olympia Gathering System in order to permit the system to gather and treat up to 600 MMcf per day of natural gas.
-As of December 31, 2010, CEFS had spent approximately \$340 million on the 600 MMcf per day project, including the purchase of the original facilities, and expects to incur up to an additional \$85 million to complete this expansion.
-CEFS expects the full 600 MMcf per day of capacity to be in service in the first quarter of 2011.
-CEFS is in the first year of the 10-year 600 MMcf per day volume commitment made by Shell and Encana.
+Under the terms of the agreements, CEFS agreed to expand the Olympia Gathering System in order to permit the system to gather and treat up to 600 MMcf per day of natural gas.
+During the fourth quarter of 2011, CEFS substantially completed the construction of the Olympia Gathering System at a cost of approximately \$406 million, including the purchase of the original facilities.
+CEFS is in the second year of the 10-year volume commitment of 600 MMcf per day provided for under the long-term agreements.

-Under the long-term agreements, Encana and Shell may elect to require CEFS to expand the capacity of the Olympia Gathering System by up to an additional 520 MMcf per day, bringing the total system capacity to 1.1 Bcf per day.
+Under the long-term agreements, Encana and Shell may elect to require CEFS to expand the capacity of the Olympia Gathering System by up to an additional 520 MMcf per day, bringing the total system capacity to approximately 1.1 Bcf per day.
 CEFS estimates that the cost to expand the capacity of the Olympia Gathering System by an additional 520 MMcf per day would be as much as \$200 million.
 Encana and Shell would provide incremental volume commitments in connection with an election to expand the system's capacity.